Naomi Gleit

 Naomi Gleit is head of product at Meta, formerly Facebook.
 She was previously the vice president of social good, growth, engagement, and identity at the company.
-She has been identified as Meta's longest-serving employee after CEO Mark Zuckerberg, having been at the company from July 18, 2005 to the present.
+She has been identified as Meta's longest-serving employee after CEO Mark Zuckerberg, having been at the company from July 18, 2005 to present.

 Early life and education

 Gleit was born to an Asian-American mother and a Jewish father and was raised in New York City.
 She described her mother as a "tiger mom" who ferried her to ballet, piano, karate and Chinese lessons.
 Her father was an immigration lawyer by profession who took her to Hebrew school growing up.
 Gleit has spoken extensively about how her identity as a half-Asian, half-Jewish woman has shaped her life, stating that:"I have permission to say what is true for me: I am not half, I am whole.
 I identify with my mom and my dad, and instead of being half of each, I am fully both."Gleit majored in Science, Technology, and Society at Stanford University, where she wrote her senior thesis on Facebook, and how it beat out rival social networking service Club Nexus at Stanford University (the creator of Club Nexus would later go on to create Orkut).